kjw3757/osp_prj/README.md

 # osp_prj
-This is repository of Ewha Market
+This is repository of Ewha O soso market!